kushanavbhuyan/Large-scale-multi-spatiotemporal-landslide-mapping/Codes/Models/readme.md

-### Contains the model training notebooks for each study area.
-Reminder that since in the paper we started with Nepal, only the other three notebooks contain the transfer learning aspect.

-Update: Sorry for the inconvenience as we found some bugs in the notebooks that we need to address before publicly putting them online.
+### Contains the model training notebook, which can be used in a sample area.